rapidsai/cudf/docs/cudf/source/errors.md

 ## Overview

+On a high level, exceptions consist of exception type and exception payload.
+Each can be standardized by the API. cuDF only standardizes exception type and uses the payload to convey debugging information for users.
+(Subject to discussion: is it sufficient to only use builtin error types but not the payload to signal all errors?)

 cuDF follows error conventions used by Pandas.
 Following [Pandas Wiki](https://github.com/pandas-dev/pandas/wiki/Choosing-Exceptions-to-Raise), cuDF uses python [builtin error types](https://docs.python.org/3.9/library/exceptions.html) whenever possible.
 Common builtin errors used in cuDF and their semantics are listed below.

 | builtin error type | semantic | example use case |